RMerl/asuswrt-merlin/README-merlin.txt

    - Custom DDNS (through a user script)
    - Advanced NAT loopback (as an alternative to the default one)
    - TOR support, individual client control
-   - Selective client routing (aka split tunnel) for the OpenVPN client
+   - Policy routing for the OpenVPN client (based on source or destination IPs), also referred to as split-tunneling.

 Web interface: